-- 1. The collaborating gifted teacher must have a clear renewable GaPSC approved gifted education endorsement. - 2.
-The gifted teacher, the regular classroom teacher, and the gifted student(s) (when appropriate) collaborate and document the development of differentiated instructional strategies, Georgia standards-based curriculum, and evaluation practices. - 3.
-The collaborating regular classroom teacher and gifted teacher must be provided adequate planning time which must be documented and approved by the LEA.
-In certified personnel information, the regular education teacher is the teacher of record and the gifted program teacher is recorded in the consultative subject code (see table 1). - 4.
-The gifted education teacher must be given one full period each week or its monthly equivalent during which he/she has only gifted education collaborative planning responsibilities (as determined by the local system) for every three classes in which he/she has collaborative teaching responsibilities. - 5.
-The total number of gifted students whose instruction may be modified through this collaborative approach may not exceed eight per class.
-For example, if the gifted program teacher is working with three classroom teachers during the first period of the school day, there may be no more than 24 gifted students (for whom curriculum is being differentiated among the three classes). - 6.
-Instructional segments that have been modified for gifted learners may be counted at the gifted FTE weight if the gifted education teacher, and regular education teacher document the curriculum modifications made for the gifted students in the following ways: - a. separate lesson plans which show the reason(s) why any student whose instruction is counted at the gifted FTE weight needs an advanced curriculum in that particular content area (e.g., national norm-referenced tests and/or benchmark tests); - b. a time and discussion log of the collaborative planning sessions between the teachers - c. individual or small group contracts indicating the differentiated learning standards for the gifted student(s) and the alternative instructional strategies in which the gifted student(s) will be engaged.
+1. The collaborating gifted teacher must have a clear renewable GaPSC approved gifted education endorsement.

+2. The gifted teacher, the regular classroom teacher, and the gifted student(s) (when appropriate) collaborate and document the development of differentiated instructional strategies, Georgia standards-based curriculum, and evaluation practices.

+3. The collaborating regular classroom teacher and gifted teacher must be provided adequate planning time which must be documented and approved by the LEA.
+In certified personnel information, the regular education teacher is the teacher of record and the gifted program teacher is recorded in the consultative subject code (see table 1).

+4. The gifted education teacher must be given one full period each week or its monthly equivalent during which he/she has only gifted education collaborative planning responsibilities (as determined by the local system) for every three classes in which he/she has collaborative teaching responsibilities.

+5. The total number of gifted students whose instruction may be modified through this collaborative approach may not exceed eight per class.
+For example, if the gifted program teacher is working with three classroom teachers during the first period of the school day, there may be no more than 24 gifted students (for whom curriculum is being differentiated among the three classes).

+6. Instructional segments that have been modified for gifted learners may be counted at the gifted FTE weight if the gifted education teacher, and regular education teacher document the curriculum modifications made for the gifted students in the following ways:

+a. separate lesson plans which show the reason(s) why any student whose instruction is counted at the gifted FTE weight needs an advanced curriculum in that particular content area (e.g., national norm-referenced tests and/or benchmark tests);

+b. a time and discussion log of the collaborative planning sessions between the teachers c. individual or small group contracts indicating the differentiated learning standards for the gifted student(s) and the alternative instructional strategies in which the gifted student(s) will be engaged.

-Table 1: Planning Time for Gifted Program Specialist in the Collaborative Teaching Model
+Table 1: Planning Ti me for Gifted Program Specialist in the Collaborative Teaching Model - apro 11 - anning 11 me for oncea right Specialise in the condition I caching hiroact

-Number of classes within which the Number of segments counted at the Required collaborative

-gifted specialist collaborates gifted weight planning time in minutes
+Number of classes within which the gifted specialist collaborates Number of segments counted at the gifted weight Required collaborative planning time in minutes

 1-3 1-24 45-60

 4-6 25-48 90-120

 7-9 49-72 135-180

 10-12 73-96 180-240

 13-15 97-120 225-300

 16-18 121-144 270-360